mzr0111/Project_Scripting_for_Biologists/README.md

 ## Bioinformatics Processing of the Data:
 ### Quality Control of the WGS raw data:
 #### FastQC:
 FastQC (Fast Quality Control) is a widely used software tool for assessing the quality of whole-genome sequencing (WGS) data.
 WGS data can be prone to various errors and biases that can affect the accuracy and reliability of downstream analyses.
 FastQC is designed to provide a quick and comprehensive overview of the quality of WGS data, allowing researchers to identify potential issues and make informed decisions regarding data processing and analysis.
+It is done before and after the trimming of the raw fastq read data.

 Script: